RomanMachala/AudioEval/README.md

 ## Adaptability
 The current state of the evaluation tool utilizes a pre-determined set of evaluation metrics.
 These metrics can be changed, as well as visualization results.
 If you want to add a new evaluation metric or remove old one - for example beacause it may be outdated, present irrelevant data, just follow the simple steps described below.

+> **_NOTE:_** make sure to use only evaluation results that have the matching set of evaluation metrics.
+*For example: when making an assessment, then adding a new metric and making another assessment, the visualization might not work in this scenario.*

 In the [eval_dataset.py](eval/modules/eval_dataset.py) in functions:
 ```python